 We are people who strive to act with respect and compassion.
+We believe in -

-- · building positive and respectful relationships with all members of our community - living lives that reflect loving care and service and compassionate hearts - demonstrating empathy and love of neighbour - responding to others in our local and global family - respecting, sharing and caring for the resources of the earth as part of the community of creation.
+- building positive and respectful relationships with all members of our community - living lives that reflect loving care and service and compassionate hearts - demonstrating empathy and love of neighbour - responding to others in our local and global family - respecting, sharing and caring for the resources of the earth as part of the community of creation.

 We are people who give reverence to the relationships formed in our community.
+We believe in -